andy-twosticks/pod4/README.md

 * Again, as mentioned above, the array of model instances returned by #list will all be status :unknown.
 This is because we have run neither #read nor #validate against them.

+* I can't stop you writing to `@model_id` or `@model_status` in your model.
+I have no idea what might happen if you do, but I doubt that it would ever be a good idea.
+(In a non-autoincrement model, write to your ID field directly instead; `@model_id` will be updated when you call
+  #create, #update or of course #read.)